aiidateam/aiida-core/docs/source/concepts/workflows.rst

     Instead, as in the example above, define these constants as class variables.
     This will guarantee that they will always be defined, even when the workchain is loaded from a persisted state

-The best part about this method of aborting a workchains execution, is that the finish status can now be used programmatically, by for example a parent workchain.
+The best part about this method of aborting a workchains execution, is that the exit status can now be used programmatically, by for example a parent workchain.
 Imagine that a parent workchain submitted this workchain.
 After it has terminated its execution, the parent workchain will want to know what happened to the child workchain.
 As already noted in the :ref:`report<reporting>` section, the report messages of the workchain should not be used.
-The finish status, however, is a perfect way.
+The exit status, however, is a perfect way.
-The parent workchain can easily request the finish status of the child workchain through the ``finish_status`` property, and based on its value determine how to continue.
+The parent workchain can easily request the exit status of the child workchain through the ``exit_status`` property, and based on its value determine how to continue.

 Workfunction exit codes
 ^^^^^^^^^^^^^^^^^^^^^^^
-The method of setting the finish status for a ``WorkChain`` as explained in the previous section, by simply returning an integer from any of the outline steps, will not work of course for workfunctions, as there you can only return once and the return value has to be a database storable type.
+The method of setting the exit status for a ``WorkChain`` as explained in the previous section, by simply returning an integer from any of the outline steps, will not work of course for workfunctions, as there you can only return once and the return value has to be a database storable type.
-To still be able to mark a workfunction as ``failed'' by letting it finish nominally, but setting a non-zero finish status, we provide a special exception class :py:class:`~aiida.work.exceptions.Exit`.
+To still be able to mark a workfunction as ``failed'' by letting it finish nominally, but setting a non-zero exit status, we provide a special exception class :py:class:`~aiida.work.exceptions.Exit`.
-This exception can be constructed with an integer, to denote the desired finish status and when raised from a workfunction, workflow engine will mark the node as ``Finished`` and set the finish status to the value of the exception.
+This exception can be constructed with an integer, to denote the desired exit status and when raised from a workfunction, workflow engine will mark the node as ``Finished`` and set the exit status to the value of the exception.
 Consider the following example:

 .. code:: python